 According to Eskom, the electric company who made the repairs, we may experience some outages during the week when they fine-tune the repairs.
 Hopefully, that won’t result in a day-long outage.
-Being without water for four whole days wasn’t easy, but it was easier than being without electricity and WiFi.
+Being without water for four days wasn’t easy, but it was easier than being without electricity and WiFi.

-Without power, we constantly have to deal with keeping the food in the fridge and freezer safe to consume until the power is restored.
+Without power, we constantly have to keep the food in the fridge and freezer safe to consume until the power is restored.
 We can’t do our posts, stream shows, or entertain ourselves in the evenings without WiFi.
 The daylight hours are much easier when we can go to Kruger or sit outdoors with our animal visitors, But, at night, without lights and streaming, we’re subject to playing dumb games on our phones which gets boring quite fast.

 Without power or water, cooking is a challenge.
 It feels unsanitary to prepare food without being able to clean up afterward.
 Although we have the gas braai for cooking meat, we have an electric range.
 Last night, without water at dinnertime, I ate a small piece of leftover meatloaf, heated in the microwave, and a salad.
 Tom ended up ordering takeaway from Bos restaurant, ordering chicken tenders and chips (fries).

 Today, worried about ingredients spoiling after not cooking for days, I knew I had to make low-carb pizza for Tom.
-In contrast, I’ll have grilled chicken breast, skilpadjies (Skilpadjies is a traditional South African food, also known by other names such as muise and vlermuise.
+In contrast, I’ll have grilled chicken breast, skilpadjies (Skilpadjies is a traditional South African food, also known by other names such as Muise and verjuice.
 The dish is lamb’s liver wrapped in netvet (caul fat), the fatty membrane surrounding the kidneys) and salad.
 I know this doesn’t sound very good, but it’s pretty delicious.

 There will be enough food to last us through Tuesday.
 I always enjoy making meals to last for days, allowing me to have some days where I don’t have to cook at all.
 We only heat up what I’ve prepared.
-As much as I enjoyed cooking in our old lives, I don’t enjoy it so much anymore.
+As much as I enjoyed cooking in our old lives, I don’t want it so much anymore.

-Cooking for three days is an easy solution to being able to cook less often, even though it takes more time on the day we prepare the food.
+Cooking for three days is an easy solution to cook less often, even though it takes more time on the day we prepare the food.
 Tom helps a lot.
 Today, he grated cheese for the pizza and has done all the food prep and dirty dishes from the past five days.

 We no longer purchase pre-grated cheese when unnecessary chemicals are used in the preparation of the product.
 Also, buying grated cheese prevents us from knowing the source of the cheese.
 We purchase high-quality aged cheese, which Tom always grates by hand and also does the messy clean-up.

-Currently, free from kitchen tasks, Tom is watching the Minnesota Vikings pre-season game on his laptop, using the “NFL Gamepass,” which only allows viewing from outside the US.
-He’s been using this app for the past almost nine years, and it has served him well.
+Currently, free from kitchen tasks, Tom is watching the Minnesota Vikings pre-season game on his laptop, using the “NFL Gamepass,” which only allows viewing outside the US.
+He’s been using this app for almost nine years, and it has served him well.
 The price for this service is now ZAR 1515, US $99 a year, when it was much higher when he began using it.